 The only thing left was brussels sprouts.
 I’m a bit particular in cleaning these, as I remove at least 3 leaves and the bottom of each.
 Takes way too much time!

 I halved my sprouts, waited till I chopped some onions and 2 very large cloves of garlic and had the onion and garlic frying.
 I found some smoked ham in the fridge, cut off a small slice and then diced this into little bits about the size of a pinky nail, adding it to the onions.
 When it all looked a bit glassy I added the sprouts and covered the frying pan.
 Stirred it a couple of times.

 I had a couple of bits of pineapple left over from lunch, I added these to the sprouts.
 Then I spotted the sorry-looking apples we picked up from a bucket left out in the street on our way home last week.
 I peeled, cored and chopped 2 up, taking out the bad bits.
 This was probably only equal to one healthy apple.
 These went into the pan with the sprouts too.
 I also added a splash of water before I covered it and left it on simmer (at setting 4/10 on my induction hob).

 I didn’t bother with gravy, but there would’ve been plenty of juices under the chicken and butternut squash to add cornflour to and blend into a lovely sauce.

 While I waited the last couple of minutes, I urged the kids to tidy up and lay the table, in between stirring the sprouts a couple of times.

-We lit the first candle of four on our candelabra (I wasn’t organised enough to sort out an advent wreath.)
+We lit the first candle for Advent of four on our candelabra (I wasn’t organised enough to sort out an Advent wreath.)